monzo/progression-framework/frameworks/engineering/backend.md

           - "Proactively gives feedback to those they work with"
           - "Brave enough to ask questions, and appear ignorant."
           - "Has appropriate conversations with other disciplines and stakeholders during a ticket lifecycle"
       - level: 3
         criteria:
           - "Transparent about mistakes they've made, early"
           - "Proactively gives timely actionable feedback to peers"
           - "Proactively seeks feedback from the people around them"
           - "Considers the opinions of others before defending their own"
+          - "Clearly communicates throughout implementation of solutions"
+          - "Can successfully get buy-in for their proposals"
       - level: 4
         criteria:
           - "Proactively gives feedback 'upwards' and to people they interact with who are not in their team"